sudar/RTuinOS/doc/readMe.R2.txt

 What's new in Release R2?

 Makefile revised.
+Both operating systems, Windows and Linus, are now supported.
   Path conventions obeyed: Usage of forward slashes and trailing slash in path names.
   Tools addressed by absolute paths to avoid conflicts with improperly set Windows PATH variable.
   Build of different test cases decoupled; each now has its own build folder.
 A clean is no longer necessary when switching the application.
-  The creation of required working directories has been improved.
-Directory creation is no longer a build rule which has to be called explicitly.
+  The creation of required working directories has been integrated into the build.
+Directory creation is no longer a build rule, which has to be called explicitly.
+  The makefile has been split in parts.
+The configuration part is now separated and clearly recognizable and readable to the user.
+The invariant parts of the makefile have been hidden in a sub-directory.
+  A kind of "callback" is made into the application folder.
+An (optional) makefile fragment located here will be included into the build and permits to override general settings in an application related fashion.

 Support of Arduino 1.0.5, the current release as of today (29.5.2013) All test cases build and run with Arduino 1.0.5.